Retire in Canada

 When we asked people living in Canada what life is like and how people spend their time, they said:

-"Career based and military, University town, medical center, lots of sports, especially water, boating and cycling Very musical town -lots of muscians/venues," said a retiree who moved to Kingston, Canada.
+"Career based and military, University town, medical center, lots of sports, especially water, boating and cycling Very musical town -lots of muscians/venues," said one retiree in Kingston.

 What do I need to know before retiring in Canada?